rawalraj022/My-Python-code-guide-a-z/README.md

-# Complete Python Basic to Advance by Rajkumar Rawal [My Python Code Guide A-Z]
+# Complete Python Basic to Advance Guide by Rajkumar Rawal [My Python Code Guide A-Z]

-This Python Basic to Advanced course is designed to take you from the fundamentals to expert-level programming.
+This Python Basic to Advanced Guide is designed to take you from the fundamentals to expert-level programming.
 We’ll start with core concepts like variables, data types, and control structures, then progress to more advanced topics such as object-oriented programming, file handling, and error management.
-The course also covers advanced features like decorators, generators, and working with data.
+The Guide also covers advanced features like decorators, generators, and working with data.
 Throughout, you'll engage in hands-on projects that solidify your learning and prepare you for real-world applications.
 By the end, you'll have the skills to build robust Python programs and tackle complex challenges with confidence.

 ## Table of Contents